MT-TL1: Mitochondrial encephalomyopathy, lactic acidosis, and stroke-like episodes

 Mutations in MT-TL1 can result in multiple mitochondrial deficiencies and associated disorders.
 It is associated with mitochondrial encephalomyopathy, lactic acidosis, and stroke-like episodes (MELAS).
 MELAS is a rare mitochondrial disorder known to affect many parts of the body, especially the nervous system and the brain.
 Symptoms of MELAS include recurrent severe headaches, muscle weakness (myopathy), hearing loss, stroke-like episodes with a loss of consciousness, seizures, and other problems affecting the nervous system.
 A common mutation is A3243G.
 This mutation has been theorized to be associated with several other mitochondrial diseases, including diabetes mellitus and deafness.
 Diabetes mellitus and deafness is characterized by diabetes combined with hearing loss, particularly of high pitches.
-Additional symptoms includemuscle weakness (myopathy) and various problems with a patient's eyes, heart, or kidneys.
+Additional symptoms include muscle weakness (myopathy) and various problems with a patient's eyes, heart, or kidneys.

 Other rare point variants on MT-TL1 gene were also described: m.3271 T > C, m.3291 T > C, m.3303 C > T, m.3256 C > T, and m.3260 A>G.